Vladimir Cora: Artistry

 Cora is a painter and a sculptor.
 He began painting with oils on canvas and then began to work with acrylics and enamels.
 Today he mixes the mediums, for example enamels over previously painted oil and sometimes adding texture and volume to paintings, but prefers acrylics because they dry faster.
 His paintings are medium-sized but some are large, and his work, especially the addition of enamel, has been described by Mexican art critic Teresa del Conde as giving a Northern Mexican or Chicano look.
 Later he began sculpting, starting with wood, then plaster and bronze.
 His sculptures tend to be either small scale with a popular art character or sculptures of medium or large size.
-Many of his sculptures are made modifying natural formations such as tree roots or twisted tree trunks.
+Many of his sculptures are made by modifying natural formations such as tree roots or twisted tree trunks.
 His bronze works show influence from Alberto Castro Leñero, which whom he has worked.

 Much of his work is classified as neo-figurative.
 His work has been described as a “… skillful exercise of composition and color, of the transformation of color to a primordial form…” He often paints without sketching first once he has a theme as he likes to be spontaneous.
 Cora believes that art should relate to “ancestral memory” and old myths applied to modern reality.
 His development as an artist has not experienced serious changes in direction or jumps from one style to another.
 He has maintained a consistent identity, using rich colors in a minimalist style.
 His painting technique is not sophisticated or elegant but rather expressionist, coarse and spontaneous.
 His use of light and color shows influence from Rufino Tamayo.
 Northern Mexican influence in his work comes from classes in Tijuana as well as exhibitions and work done in Laguna Beach and other cities in California.